mefercs/DSAL/chapter7/LinkedList.md

 #### Validating positions
 Each time the **PositionalList** class accepts a new position as a parameter, we want to verify that the position is valid, if so, determine the underlying node associated with the position.
+- With the container reference we can robustly detect when a caller sends a position instance that does not belong to the indicated list.

 #### Access and update methods
+- The methods rely on the `_valitade` method to *unwrap* any position that is sent.
+- The methods also rely on the `_make_position` method to *wrap* nodes as Position instances to return to the user.

 <details>
 <summary>